Foxxite/sharp-canvas-test/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Either Sharp or Canvas will error.
 I'm not sure if this is an issue with either one of the packages, NextJS or Webpack.

+This has been tested on Windows and Ubuntu with Node 20.9.0 LTS.